sgraden/vpc/apis.md

 	* `404: A region with the specified name could not be found.`

 ### GET/regions/{region_name}/zones
 This request retrieves all zones in a region.
-Zones represent logically-isolated data centers with high-bandwidth, low-latency interconnects to other zones in the same region.
-Faults in a zone do not impact other zones.
+Zones represent logically-isolated data centers with high-bandwidth, low-latency interconnections to other zones in the same region.
+Faults within a zone do not affect other zones.

 * **Required Parameters**: `region_name`: The region name.
 * **Return**: